Pilot books for beginners to get a heads up on flying and obtaining a PPL.

 It’s not the essential pilot book for beginners, but it’s a must-have for any pilot’s library.

-Nevertheless, an intelligent aviator knows how to keep safe and land the aircraft safely regardless of the weather.
+Nevertheless, an intelligent aviator knows how to keep and land the aircraft safely regardless of the weather.

-It’s crucial for pilots to understand the weather and know when to avoid it.
+Pilots must understand the weather and know when to avoid it.

 Meteorology is an enjoyable subject, and the space is vast.
 Learning about different weather phenomena and their dangers requires time and patience.